-30 (i) Orderly and efficient development to accommodate 20070H1525B2242 - 18 - the projected growth of the area within the next 20 years is planned for residential and mixed use densities of one unit or more per acre.

-4 (ii) Commercial, industrial and institutional uses 5 to provide for the economic and employment needs of the 6 area and to insure that the area has an adequate tax base 7 are planned for.

-8 (iii) [Services] Infrastructure to serve such 9 development [are] is provided or planned for.

-(2) Designate potential future growth areas where future development is planned for densities to accompany the orderly extension and provision of [services] infrastructure.

-13 (3) Designate rural resource areas, if applicable,14 where:

-(i) Rural resource uses are planned for.

-16 (ii) Development at densities that are compatible17 with rural resource uses are or may be permitted.

-18 (iii) Infrastructure extensions or improvements are 19 not intended to be publicly financed by municipalities, 20 except in villages, unless the participating or affected 21 municipalities agree that such [service] infrastructure 22 should be provided to an area for health or safety 23 reasons to support or be consistent with rural resources 24 or to accomplish one or more of the purposes set forth in section 1101.
-25

-(4) Plan for the accommodation of all categories of uses within the area of the plan, provided, however, that all uses need not be provided in every municipality but shall be planned and provided for within a reasonable geographic area of the plan.
+- the projected growth of the area within the next 20 years is planned for residential and mixed use densities of one unit or more per acre. - (ii) Commercial, industrial and institutional uses to provide for the economic and employment needs of the area and to insure that the area has an adequate tax base are planned for. - (iii) [Services] Infrastructure to serve such development [are] is provided or planned for. - (2) Designate potential future growth areas where future development is planned for densities to accompany the orderly extension and provision of [services] infrastructure. - (3) Designate rural resource areas, if applicable, where: - (i) Rural resource uses are planned for. - (ii) Development at densities that are compatible with rural resource uses are or may be permitted. - (iii) Infrastructure extensions or improvements are not intended to be publicly financed by municipalities, except in villages, unless the participating or affected municipalities agree that such [service] infrastructure should be provided to an area for health or safety reasons to support or be consistent with rural resources or to accomplish one or more of the purposes set forth in section 1101. - (4) Plan for the accommodation of all categories of uses within the area of the plan, provided, however, that all uses need not be provided in every municipality but shall be planned and provided for within a reasonable geographic area of the plan.

-1 (5) Plan for developments of areawide significance and 2 impact, particularly those identified in section 301(3) and 3 (4).

-4 (6) Plan for the conservation and enhancement of the 5 natural, scenic, historic and aesthetic resources within the 6 area of the plan.

-8 Section 6.
+- 1 (5) Plan for developments of areawide significance and - 2 impact, particularly those identified in section 301(3) and - 3 (4). - 4 (6) Plan for the conservation and enhancement of the - 5 natural, scenic, historic and aesthetic resources within the - 6 area of the plan. - 7 - 8 Section 6.
 This act shall take effect in 60 days.